dplochcoder/Silksong.Benchwarp/Benchwarp/Data/ReviewNotes.md

 ## Unresolved Notes

-### Hunter's March
-  - Ant_08 should be Halfway Home / Greymoor
-  - Ant_Queen should be Far Fields
-  - Ant_19 titled area should be Chapel of the Beast
-  - Note - Ant_20[door1] is fine, even if the chapel has been closed

 ### Bone_Bottom
     - Bonegrave__door1: Still needs permanent obstacle handling.
 Need to handle door staying open when entering from any transition.
     - Bonegrave__left1: Still needs permanent obstacle handling.